harryho/db-samples/README.md

 * Additional columns on some tables, e.g. email, mobile.
 * All photo sample data has been removed, and additional photoPath is added for flexible implementation.
-* NorthwindCore is designed for EF Core
+* NorthwindCore is designed for Entity Framework
-* Every table in NorthwindCore contains column EntityId.

 ### ER Diagram